Baghery/BMS23/README.md

   - sonic_timing.rs: Rust code for benchmarking Sonic.

 ## How to use
-The only prerequisits are rust and cargo to be installed.
+The only prerequisites are rust and cargo to be installed.

 To build the code, and get all necessary packages from [Arkworks](https://github.com/arkworks-rs):
 ```